muhfauzidk/Flutter-Movie-Catalogue/README.md

 # Flutter Movie Catalogue

-A Flutter app build without pattern for browsing popular movies using TMDB API
+A Flutter app for browsing popular movies using TMDB API.

 ## Screenshots